Back to Blog

 • Trade skills dramatically increase rates (painting, welding, NDT)

-Where to find work: Aberdeen (UK), Stavanger (Norway), Den Helder (Netherlands), Perth (Australia), Gulf of Mexico (USA).
+Where to find work: Aberdeen (UK), Stavanger (Norway), Den Helder (Netherlands), Perth (Australia).

 4. Nuclear Decommissioning